Action #998

 I mean in fact projection.
 You said that the DETX DETY coordinates were cartesian, hence a cartesian projection, implemented by GWcsCAR would be appropriate.
 But we don’t have to worry about which projection to use as GSkymap handles them transparently.

-#24 Updated by Mayer Michael over 10 years ago
+#24 Updated by Mayer Michael almost 11 years ago

 I fully agree to use GWcsCar.
 However, I am asking more specifically about the image header keywords CTYPE1 and CTYPE2.
 As I follow the code, in GWcsLib::read an exception is thrown, when none of the known systems is given.
 Or is the choice of the system not important at this point?

-#25 Updated by Knödlseder Jürgen over 10 years ago
+#25 Updated by Knödlseder Jürgen almost 11 years ago

 Indeed, I forgot about the coordinate system part.
 So one would need to artificially associate instrument coordinates with, for example, equatorial coordinates.
 This is definitely not very nice and potentially confusing.